Are Lilies Poisonous to Cats? Absolutely

 Don’t forget: You can’t induce vomiting in cats at home safely, so an emergency vet visit is a must!

 The emergency vet will take blood and urine tests to evaluate kidney function.
 If the cat only recently ingested the plant, the vet may induce vomiting through activated charcoal given orally.
 In order to prevent dehydration and the kidneys shutting down, the cat will be given fluids intravenously for 1 to 2 days.
 The vet will monitor kidney function and urine output.
 If no urine is produced, it may be a sign that treatment was unsuccessful.
+This is not a situation where waiting and watching is recommended.
+The more plant that was ingested, the more imperative it is that treatment is sought out immediately.

 Are lilies poisonous to other animals?

-Are lilies poisonous to cats?
-Yes.
-Furthermore, certain lilies are also poisonous to dogs and horses.
+Certain lilies are also poisonous to dogs and horses.
 Dogs should not ingest calla lilies, Lilies of the Valley, bush/Clivia lilies, or plantain/Hosta lilies.
 Horses should not ingest Lilies of the Valley or plantain/Hosta lilies.

 Other household plants to beware of